irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_06-Countering_Malign_Information/Lesson_Plan-Counter_Malign_Information/Advanced_Organizer-Counter_Malign_Information.md

 ### Pre-Requisite Tasks

-1. Review basic concepts of AI and machine learning.
-2. Complete the lesson on identifying malign information.
+1. Complete the lesson on identifying malign information.

 ---

 ### Knowledge Required

-1. Basic understanding of AI and machine learning principles.
+1. Basic understanding of identifying malign information.
 2. Familiarity with strategic communication tools and techniques.

 ---